tornadoweb/tornado/website/sphinx/releases/next.rst

   the upcoming release of Python 3.3.
 * `tornado.simple_httpclient` is better about closing its sockets instead of leaving them for garbage collection.
+* Repeated calls to `RequestHandler.set_cookie` with the same name now overwrite the previous cookie instead of producing additional copies.